 Business - There are several different ways to use labor market information - LMI for your business.
-We have a number of resources below you can use to find out how to conquer business challenges with LMI to target your business development, explore industry and economic trends, research and track emerging and evolving occupations.
+We have a number of resources below you can use to find out how to conquer business challenges with LMI to target your business development, explore the industry and economic trends, research, and track emerging and evolving occupations.
 Use the tools to help you when recruiting employees, establishing compensation levels for positions, and upsizing or downsizing your workforce.

 Job Search - Learn employment trends and growing career paths through examining LMI.
 Examine wage trends and projections for the future.